UsabilityEngineering/ux-portfolio-txiong11/j01/README.md

 ## Journal 1

-## Interaction with Beath wireless Headphone
+## Interaction with Beats wireless Headphone

 ![beat headphone 1.jpg](Picture1.jpg)

 Beats Studio3 Wireless over-ear headphones delivers premium sound while blocking external noise with Active Noise Cancelling.
 Premium sound.
 Real-time audio calibration preserves clarity, range, and emotion to deliver a premium listening experience.

-Beat wireless headphones is such a good quality headphone with many great features, but being a first-time user of the headphone, its quite complicated.
+Beats wireless headphones it is very a good quality headphone with many great features, but being a first-time user of the headphone, it can be quite complicated.
 Figuring out the feature of the headphone and how to use it is sometime annoying.

 The power button has no sign, just a little circle button.
 When the headphone is not on, you just see a little dented black circle button and when it on, it has a little light in the center of that button.
 But there is no indication that the button is the power button, usually the power button has a standard symbol like in the second image.